|

 micro layouts).

-Carl Arendt's early internet
+Carl Arendt's

-presence (he launched his website in 2001) along
+early internet presence (he launched his website

-concept more popular with North American
+make the concept more popular with North American

 modellers.